TEDxCornell/temp-site/design-plan/design-journey.md

 > Provide a brief rationale explaining how your proposed interactivity addresses the goals of your site's audience and enhances their user experience.

 - A hamburger menu on narrower screens will increase real estate for more essential content.
 It also lets the visitors know the structure of the website and locate their needed content efficiently.
-- Nested dropdown menu in the main navbar enables the audience to get to a specific part of a page, which saves their time and makes the website look professional and organized.
 - Button darkening when hovered over provides feedback efficiently to the audience's actions.
 This feature makes the website more usable and helps the audience accomplish their goals in general.
 - The dropdown pattern in the FAQ page helps block other content that might be unnecessary for the audience so that they can quickly find what they want.
 - The slideshow of speakers of past events saves space.
 The audience don't have to scroll down and down and down to see all the speakers but just click on the next or previous buttons.